Single Subject Credential

 Students at desks working together in classroom

-Before and during the program, there are many scholarships and financial opportunities to fund your tuition and living expenses.
-For some subject areas, it is possible to receive up to $40,000 if you commit to teaching in high need schools.
-This includes the North Bay STEM Teacher Residency Program and North Bay Bilingual Residency Program.
+• For some, it is possible to receive more than $40,000 in Scholarships and Stipends if you commit to teaching in high need schools.
+This includes the Golden State Grant Program, the North Bay STEM Teacher Residency Program and North Bay Bilingual Residency Program.

 We hope you join us!